-During fiscal 2015, the Company purchased 59 new tractors and 27 trailers.
-Our fiscal 2016 capital budget includes 94 new tractors and 29 new trailers including binding commitments to purchase one tractor at September 30, 2015.
+During fiscal 2016, the Company purchased 78 new tractors and 24 trailers.
+Our fiscal 2017 capital budget includes 67 new tractors plus we had 7 tractors ordered in fiscal 2016 that were delivered shortly after September 30,2016.
 We anticipate this more modern fleet will result in reduced maintenance expenses, improved operating efficiencies and enhanced driver recruitment and retention.
-At September 30, 2015 the Company operated a fleet of 477 tractors and 568 tank trailers, 1 truck that was being prepared for sale and 15 trucks that were being placed in service.
-The Company owns all of the tank trailers and tractors used to conduct our business, except for 3 tractors owned by owner-operators and 46 leased tractors that were acquired from Pipeline Transportation, Inc. in November, 2013.
+At September 30, 2016 the Company operated a fleet of 468 tractors and 561 tank trailers, 9 trucks that were being prepared for sale and 23 trucks that were being placed in service.
+The Company owns all of the tank trailers and tractors used to conduct our business, except for 4 tractors owned by owner-operators and 32 leased tractors that were acquired from Pipeline Transportation, Inc. in November, 2013 and Petroleum Transport Corporation acquired in April 2016.

 Approximately 82% of our business consists of hauling petroleum related products.
 Our petroleum clients include major convenience store and hypermarket accounts, fuel wholesalers and major oil companies.
 We strive to build long-term relationships with major customers by providing outstanding customer service.
-During fiscal 2015, the Company's ten largest customers accounted for approximately 58.9% of revenue.
+During fiscal 2016, the Company's ten largest customers accounted for approximately 58.9% of revenue.
 One of these customers, Murphy USA, accounted for 22.0% of revenue.
 The loss of any one of these customers could have a material adverse effect on the Company's revenues and income.
 Our transportation services agreements with our customers generally are terminable upon 90-120 days' notice, but nine of our top 10 accounts have been customers for at least 10 years.
 Our dry bulk and chemical customers include large industrial companies including cement and concrete accounts and product distribution companies.
 Our customer relationships are long-standing and have grown over time as a result of consistently high safety and service levels.